PK machine gun: Operating mechanism

-The PK machine gun is equipped with a lever-type feed mechanism introduced in Czechoslovak machine guns like vz.
+The PK machine gun is equipped with a lever-type feed mechanism introduced in Louis Stange's MG 39 Rh and copied in the Czechoslovak machine guns like vz.
 52 and vz.
 59, which is operated by the feed lever.
-The lever is mounted on the right wall of the receiver and wraps around the bolt carrier with its feed pawl and roller.
+The lever, which is simplified compared to the prior art, is mounted on the right wall of the receiver and wraps around the bolt carrier with its feed pawl and roller.
 The rest of the mechanism is mounted either on the receiver cover or on the ammunition feed tray cover hinged under it.
 The PK feed mechanism pulls the rimmed 7.62×54mmR cartridges out from the back of the ammunition belt and drops the cartridges down into the feed way, allowing the bolt to strip and feed the cartridges into the chamber for firing.

 The PK feed mechanism is radically different from that of 7.62×51mm NATO machine guns based on the MG 42 feed mechanism that typically incorporate a much larger (and therefore much heavier) articulated feed cam, lever, and pawl assembly that pushes rimless cartridges out forward from their links directly into the chamber for firing.

+The PK fires from the rear sear.
 The breech is locked by a rotating bolt, with two locking lugs engaging locking recesses in the receiver.
 The gas piston is hinged to the bolt carrier assembly, and its vertical travel makes it possible to bend the group making machine gun assembly and disassembly for maintenance easier.
 The protruding rear part of the bolt carrier assembly features spiral shaped cuts, which provide a controlled rotation of the bolt.
 The mainspring is accommodated in the bolt carrier assembly slide channel.
 A cartridge extractor with a latch is mounted in the rear part of the bolt carrier assembly.
 The cocking lever, mounted on the right, is not integral with the bolt carrier and does not reciprocate as the gun fires.

-The machine gun fires from the rear sear.